 0% Intro APR on Balance Transfers 15 months

-The Chase Freedom® card may use any of the big three credit bureaus.
+The Chase Freedom Flex℠ card may use any of the big three credit bureaus.
 In some states, like Nevada and Nebraska, the card uses TransUnion only.
 This card is similar to the Chase Freedom Unlimited® card with respect to introductory benefits.
-However, it offers 5% rewards up to $1,500 in purchase in each quarterly activated bonus category and 1% on all other purchases.
+However, it offers top cash back rewards in quarterly rotating categories as well as a tiered rewards system on set categories.

 The Chase Sapphire Reserve® is a premium card that primarily uses Experian as its main credit bureau.
 It offers a generous signup bonus and 3X points on dining and travel, 1X points on all other purchases.
 Other travel benefits include a $300 annual statement credit to reimburse you for travel expenses and 50% more in travel redemption from Chase Ultimate Rewards.